reynandaptr/phoenix-config/README.md

 ## Notes
 The active monitor is defined by the mouse position.

-Focus follows the mouse but can be turned off in config.ts
+Focus follows the mouse but can be turned off temporarily by holding `modKey` or permanently in config.ts.

-Some apps do random things on focus, like focusing all their windows (iterm?
-Keep them all on 1 worksapce).
-You might need custom hacks to get a good experiece =(
+Some apps do random things on focus, like focusing all their windows.
+This whole thing is a bit janky.
+You might need custom hacks to get a good experience =( But it mostly works.

 ## Quick install
 ```
 git clone https://github.com/nik3daz/spin2win.git
 cd spin2win
-ln -s \`pwd\`/out/phoenix.js ~/.phoenix.config.js
+ln -s `pwd`/out/phoenix.js ~/.phoenix.config.js
 ```

 ## Building